What is Plantar Fasciitis?

 Plantar fasciitis can develop into a chronic issue, but it doesn’t typically start off that way.
 If a person manages to keep track of the emerging signs, lifestyle changes or conservative intervention may be enough to fix the issue.
 If the problem has developed farther, or if conservative treatments fail to meet the needs of the patient, more radical therapies may be applied to the issue.

-Self-care and home remedies are popular methods as a first approach for someone dealing with plantar fascia pain.
+Self-care and home remedies are popular methods as the first approach for someone dealing with plantar fascia pain.
 Some of these include:

 Change athletic gear often.
 Do low-impact exercises or exercises which put less strain on the arch of the foot.
 Stretch and limber up before long sessions of rigorous activity.
 The added support and decreased burden on the plantar fascia, especially during its recovery, will help enable it to heal better.